Trevisan's extractor in the presence of quantum side information: Technical lemmas

-To show that an adversary who can distinguish the output of $\Ext_C$ (defined in \defref{def:genericscheme} on \pref{def:genericscheme}) from uniform can also guess the output of the extractor $C$, we first show that such an adversary can guess one of the bits of the output of $\Ext_C$ given some extra classical information.
+To show that a player who can distinguish the output of $\Ext_C$ (defined in \defref{def:genericscheme} on \pref{def:genericscheme}) from uniform can also guess the output of the extractor $C$, we first show that such a player can guess one of the bits of the output of $\Ext_C$ given some extra classical information.
 This is a quantum version of a result by Yao~\cite{Yao82}.

-\begin{lem} Let a player holds a quantum state $\rho_B$ correlated with a classical random variable $Z$ on $m$-bit strings, such that he can distinguish $Z$ from uniform with probability greater than $\eps$.
-Then there exists a bit $i \in [m]$ such that when given the previous $i-1$ bits of $Z$, he can distinguish the \ith{i} bit of $Z$ from uniform with probability greater than $\frac{\eps}{m}$.
-In other words, if $\trnorm{\rho_{ZB} - \rho_{U_m} \tensor \rho_B} > \eps$, then there exists an $i \in [m]$ such that\footnote{To simplify the notation, the statement of this lemma uses the fact that for any \emph{binary} random variable $X$ and quantum system $Q$, the following equality holds: }